Administration order

 Income tax

-Income tax is an amount you have to pay on everything you earn and any pensions or investments you’ve got.
+An amount you have to pay on what you earn, and any pensions or investments you have.

 Individual voluntary arrangement (IVA)